 The French company’s Bank is Barclays Paris, the collecting Bank.
 The Chinese company’s Bank is Bank of Taizou.
 Since the proceeds are to be paid in USD, correspondent banks must be involved and an account in the USA must be credited.

 The table below contains the fields that are transported in the MT400 SWIFT Message.
-As usual, we have added a column (comments) to provide further explanation and make the things clearer for our readers.
+As usual, we have added a column (comments) to provide further explanation and make things clearer for our readers.

-Read this page on the SWIFT formatting rules and Character sets of MT Messages to get additional information and understand what 16x and the format of the field options mean.
+Read this page on the SWIFT formatting rules and Character sets of MT Messages to get the additional information and understand what 16x and the format of the field options mean.

 Narratives and notes on this MT400 SWIFT Message